damianhakert/damianhakert.github.io/source/_posts/2015-06-22-gitlab-7-12-released.markdown

 into an example `.gitlab-ci.yml` file, which you can view and download in the project page in GitLab CI.

-On a push that triggers a build, GitLab sends a long the `.gitlab-ci.yml` file from the root of the repository.
+On a push that triggers a build, GitLab sends along the `.gitlab-ci.yml` file from the root of the repository.
 If this is not present, GitLab CI will make use of the generated example script.
 This means your projects that are not updated should work fine.
 However, we do recommend that you add the `.gitlab-ci.yml` file to the root of your repository as soon as possible.

-You should add .gitlab-ci.yml files to all branches in your projects that receive ongoing Git pushes.
+You should add `.gitlab-ci.yml` files to all branches in your projects that receive ongoing Git pushes.

 ## BETA: Secret Variables for runner (CI)